Githubnath/Fitness_Tracking_API/README.md

 7. Accessibility: The API ensures that users can access their workout data from various devices, including mobile apps and websites, making it convenient to record and review their progress wherever they go.

-8. Integration: It can integrate with wearable fitness devices and other fitness apps, streamlining the process of data input and making the user experience seamless.
 </p>

 <p align="justify">